MicrosoftDocs/memdocs/autopilot/device-preparation/overview.md

 When new Windows devices are initially deployed, Windows Autopilot device preparation uses the OEM-optimized version of Windows client.
 The OEM-optimized version of Windows client is preinstalled on the device, so custom images and drivers don't need to be maintained for every device model.
 Instead of re-imaging the device, with Windows Autopilot device preparation, the existing Windows installation can be transformed into a "business-ready" state that can:

 - Deliver Windows Autopilot device preparation configuration during user authentication in the out-of-box experience (OOBE).
-- Automatically add devices to the security group and receive selected applications and Powershell scripts assigned to the group.
+- Automatically add devices to the security group and receive selected applications and PowerShell scripts assigned to the group.

 ## Windows Autopilot device preparation improvements